ituxka/tinymce-filebrowser-django/README.md

-django-tinymce-filebrowser
+tinymce-filebrowser-django
 ===

-**django-tinymce-filebrowser** is a simple and flexible tool for managing your files and images from TinyMCE editor.
+**tinymce-filebrowser-django** is a simple and flexible tool for managing your files and images from TinyMCE editor.

 Quickstart:
 ===

-Install django-tinymce-filebrowser:
+Install tinymce-filebrowser-django:

-    $ pip install django-tinymce-filebrowser
+    $ pip install tinymce-filebrowser-django

 Add tinymce and tinymce_filebrowser to INSTALLED_APPS in settings.py for your project: